 What to Consider Before You Start Selling

 There is a huge and growing worldwide market for vitamin and food supplements.
-This drive in growth is fuelled by a growing middle class worldwide.
 It’s particularly seen in Asia and South America along with the traditional, established markets in North America and Europe.

 They have a more disposable income, a growing awareness of the benefits of these products, and greater access to information regarding product efficacy via the internet.
 Places like YouTube, government websites and social media have helped to spread this information.

 Selling vitamin and food supplements can be a very lucrative income stream.
 The key is to walk on the right side of legal in terms of product descriptions, claims, and product standards.

 Before selling, you should be familiar with how to: